nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 CareFlow lets you keep all your patient data in one place and access it easily.
 With our user-friendly interface, you can add, update, or find patient info without any trouble.
 No more headaches from managing paper records or notes!

-<div markdown="block" class="alert alert-info">:information_source:
+<div markdown="block" class="alert alert-info">:information_source: Visit Section [4.2 Patient Commands]

-Visit Section [4.2 Patient Commands](#42-patient-commands) for more information on how to manage patient data in CareFlow.
+(#42-patient-commands) for more information on how to manage patient data in CareFlow.
 </div>

 ## 3.2 Drug Inventory Management